Mark Noble: 2015–16 season and testimonial

 Noble's first goal of the season came from the penalty spot in a 3–4 home defeat by Premier League newcomers, AFC Bournemouth on 22 August 2015.
 The following week, he scored the second goal in a 3–0 away win against Liverpool; this was West Ham's first win at Anfield since 1963.
+On 14 September 2015, following the departure of Kevin Nolan, Noble was named club captain.
 Noble made his 350th senior appearance for West Ham on 6 February 2016, in a 1–0 defeat away at Southampton.
 The following week, he scored his third goal of the season, netting West Ham's equalizer in the 77th minute of their 2–2 draw away at Norwich City.
 On 22 December 2015, it had been announced that Noble was to be granted a testimonial by West Ham following his long service to the club.
 The game was played on 28 March 2016 between a West Ham XI and a West Ham United all-stars team made up of former players, with all proceeds going to charity.
 The game was won 6–5 by the West Ham XI in front of 36,000 spectators and featured a goal by Paolo Di Canio and two by Dean Ashton, including a bicycle kick described as "stunning".

 On 10 May 2016, Noble became the final man to lead a West Ham United team out at Upton Park, as the Hammers went on to win their final game at their former home 3–2 against Manchester United.